cspablocortez/Arrow/pages/devlog.md

   regarding different technologies as I work on software projects.</p>

   <p>This is not part of Arrow's documentation.
 Instead, devlogs capture
-  the history of a project by telling a story from teh developer's perspective.</p>
+  the history of a project by telling a story from the developer's perspective.</p>
 </div>

 ## 2024-09-04

 (21:17) By default, wruby parses code blocks surrounded by tildes since it relies on pandoc.
 I've become accustomed to the Jekyll